HamzaAbouJaib/MS-Sentinel-HomeLab/README.md

 6. **Double-check your Azure Subscription**
    - Go to the **Cost Management** dashboard
    - Make sure no services are still running that could incur costs

+## Acknowledgments

+This project walkthrough was inspired by [Josh Madakor's YouTube video](https://www.youtube.com/watch?v=g5JL2RIbThM&t) on building a cyber home lab with Microsoft Sentinel.